Ravinder Nath Bhardwaj: Early life

 Air Marshal Ravinder Nath Bhardwaj was born in Lahore, Undivided British India in July 1935.
-His father's name was Shri P.N.Bhardwaj.
+His father is Shri P. N. Bhardwaj.

 Military career

-Air Marshal Ravinder Nath Bhardwaj was commissioned into the Indian Air Force (IAF) on 8 Oct 1955.

-After joining the Indian Air Force, he saw action in both the 1965 and 1971 Indo-Pakistan Wars.
+Bhardwaj was commissioned into the Indian Air Force (IAF) on 8 October 1955.
+He saw action in both the 1965 and 1971 Indo-Pakistan Wars.

-In January 1971, as he served in an operational training squadron, where he instituted measures bringing about improved flying skills and knowledge of the trainees, for which he was awarded the Vayu Sena Medal.
+In January 1971, he served in an operational training squadron, where he instituted measures bringing about improved flying skills and knowledge of the trainees, for which he was awarded the Vayu Sena Medal.

-During the 1971 war, he held the rank of Squadron Leader, in No. 20 Squadron IAF, a fighter bomber squadron equipped with Hawker Hunter aircraft and as senior officer of the squadron, led a number of deep penetration missions into Pakistani territory attacking heavily defended targets including Pakistani airfields, oil refineries and in support of ground operations.
+During the 1971 war, he held the rank of squadron leader in No. 20 Squadron IAF, a fighter bomber squadron equipped with Hawker Hunter aircraft.
+As senior officer of the squadron, he led a number of deep penetration missions into Pakistani territory attacking heavily defended targets, including airfields, oil refineries and in support of ground operations.
 For bravery and leadership displayed in combat missions, Squadron Leader Ravinder Nath Bhardwaj was awarded the Mahavir Chakra, India's second highest gallantry award.

 After the war, he went on to hold senior responsibilities: